Elle Fictions: History

-As MusiquePlus
+MusiquePlus

 Launching on September 2, 1986, MusiquePlus originated with an eight-hour schedule, sharing channel space with TVJQ (a predecessor of VRAK.TV); it consisted of music videos and interviews and performances that were taped from a studio on Boulevard St. Laurent in Montreal.
 Four hours of this programming was produced from MuchMusic's studios in Toronto and sent to Vidéotron for broadcast in Quebec to subscribers of MuchMusic.
-This programming repeated once daily.
+This programming is repeated once daily.

-CHUM later submitted an application with the CRTC in 1987 for a licence to operate MusiquePlus as a dedicated 24-hour channel.
+CHUM later applied to the CRTC in 1987 for a licence to operate MusiquePlus as a dedicated 24-hour channel.
 The CRTC approved its application, and MusiquePlus was launched as a separate channel on September 1, 1988.
 The channel was a joint venture between CHUM Limited and Radiomutuel—each owning 50%.
 Radiomutuel was acquired by Astral Media in June 1999.

 In July 2006, CTVglobemedia announced it would make a bid to buy CHUM Limited.
 Initial plans were to keep MusiquePlus and MusiMax, although CTVglobemedia soon announced that it would sell its stake in MusiquePlus and Musimax.
-On April 11, 2007, Astral announced that it would acquire the remaining 50% in MusiMax and MusiquePlus from CTVglobemedia, giving it full ownership—separating the network from its original parent.
-This deal was completed on June 30, 2007—to signify its independence from MuchMusic, MusiquePlus adopted a new logo the following year in September 2008.
+On April 11, 2007, Astral announced that it would acquire the remaining 50% of MusiMax and MusiquePlus from CTVglobemedia, giving it full ownership—separating the network from its original parent.
+This deal was completed on June 30, 2007; to signify its independence from MuchMusic, MusiquePlus adopted a new logo the following year in September 2008.

 On August 23, 2010, Astral launched a high definition feed of MusiquePlus.